Update January 28

 Land at The Coombes, Coombes Lane, Barkham has been marketed in plots at auction and on a property website last year.
 The advertising has implied the land has the potential for development.

 It is understood that at least eight plots have been sold and Wokingham Borough Council has been contacted by several of the landowners and members of public to enquire about potential development, forestry work and a Public Rights of Way issue.

-One of the plots was bought by Candice and Dean Jules who began carrying out work that Wokingham Borough Council believes to be unauthorised on the site in November 2018.
+One of the plots was bought by Mr and Mrs Jules who began carrying out work that Wokingham Borough Council believes to be unauthorised on the site in November 2018.
 The Council requested them to stop and obtained a High Court Injunction at the Queen’s Bench Division of the Royal Courts of Justice in London on 14 December that stipulated they must not:

 - Bring onto the site any building materials